pewpewlive/hybroid-live/parser/README.md

 # Parser

-The parser converts tokens to an Abstract Syntax Tree (AST) for it to be processed further.
+The parser converts tokens to an Abstract Syntax Tree (AST).

 ## `parser.go`